 We offer French, Latin, Mandarin, and Spanish.
 French and Spanish stress the communicative aspects of language learning: developing skills in understanding, speaking, reading and writing the language.
 The Latin course is designed not simply to treat Rome as a civilization of the past, but also to emphasize its cultural and linguistic relevance to modern society.
 Mandarin focuses on building a solid language foundation, while also developing an understanding of Chinese culture and modern society through a global perspective.
 All four programs foster an appreciation for culture and for interdisciplinary connections to history, the arts, literature and science.

 Additionally, our program offers students opportunities to explore French, Latin, Mandarin, and Spanish beyond the traditional classroom.
-Many students enhance their experience through membership in clubs and honor societies, and students may complement their language study through immersion and community service abroad.
+Many students enhance their experience through membership in clubs and honor societies, as well as the Latin Convention and field trips for other languages, and students may complement their language study through global studies trips abroad.